BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4_Sending_Coins_with_a_Raw_Transaction.md

 To send coins with raw transactions, you need to create a raw transaction with one or more inputs (to have sufficient funds) and one or more outputs (to retrieve change).
 Then, you can follow your normal procedure of using `createrawtransaction` with named arguments and JQ, as laid out in previous sections.

-### Why Use Raw Transactions
+> :fire: ***What is the power of sending coins with raw transactions?***

-_The advantages._ It gives you the best control.
+> _The advantages._ It gives you the best control.
 If your goal is to write a more intricate Bitcoin script or program, you'll probably use raw transactions so that you know exactly what's going on.
 This is also the _safest_ situation to use raw transactions, because you can programmatically ensure that you don't make mistakes.

-_The disadvantages._ It's easy to lose money.
+> _The disadvantages._ It's easy to lose money.
 There are no warnings, no safeguards, and no programmatic backstops unless you write them.
 It's also arcane.
 The formatting is obnoxious, even using the easy-to-use `bitcoin-cli` interface, and you have to do a lot of lookup and calculation by hand.

 ## What's Next?

 See another alternative way to input commands with [Interlude: Using Curl](04_4__Interlude_Using_Curl.md).

+Or, you prefer to skip what's frankly a digression, learn one more way to "Send Bitcoin Transactions" with [§4.5 Sending Coins with Automated Raw Transactions](04_5_Sending_Coins_with_Automated_Raw_Transactions.md).